renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

     └── customer_disposition.sql
 ```

-Each file in the `sql/` directory is a query we execute and then locally cache
+We will execute each file in the `sql/` directory as a query we execute and then
-the results.
-Later we'll discuss how to handle the case where all our queries
+locally cache the results as CSVs.
+Later we'll discuss how to handle the case
-are handled remotely, and don't create local files, such as running `CREATE
+where all our queries are handled remotely, and don't create local files, such
-TABLE AS` (CTAS) queries prior to building the report, but for now we'll keep it
+as running `CREATE TABLE AS` (ctas) queries prior to building the report, but
-simple: query --> file on computer.
+for now we'll keep it simple: query --> csv on computer.

 Our goal is to make reproducing this report dead simple.
 I should only have to
 run this command to rebuild the report at any time: